 Yama has different meanings, “rein, curb, or bridle, discipline or restraints”.
 In the present context, it means “self-control or forbearance” when dealing with the environment.

-It is important to understand that though rāja-yoga formally mentions yama and niyama as the first two steps in development of yoga, yama and niyama are required for all types of yoga as well as for good-living.
-These principles instil discipline in the practitioner resulting in harmony within and in the reactions of the person.
+Importantly, though rāja-yoga formally mentions yama and niyama as the first two steps in development of yoga, yama and niyama are required for all types of yoga as well as for good-living.
+In fact, these principles instil discipline in the practitioner resulting in harmony within and in the reactions of the person in everyday life also.